 Now scale that to 100 domains.
 Or 500.
 Suddenly you’re looking at a part-time job just for SSL management.
 And for what?
 To catch problems that automated monitoring would spot instantly?

 The cost-benefit analysis is brutal.
 You’re either paying someone’s salary to do repetitive checking, or you’re taking that time away from actual development work, customer service, or business growth.
-Neither option makes sense.
+If the numbers interest you, there’s a detailed breakdown of the ROI of automated SSL certificate monitoring that puts it into perspective.

 Human Error Is Not a Bug – It’s a Feature of Manual Systems